Group Fitness Classes @ 70 Stanley Street, Auckland 1010.

 Rather than the superficial 'non-exclusive' nature of traditional gyms, Radiqal Movement takes an inclusive and intersectional approach to fitness, ensuring people and their identities are welcomed, respected and embraced.

 Radiqal Movement challenges heteronormativity and negative stereotypes with it's warm and welcoming environment, highlighted representation, respect and use of people's correct pronouns, teaching of non-gendered fitness, and body-positive stance.
 At Radiqal Movement, we use exercise to provide our clients with autonomy over their body expression, particularly to combat body dysphoria and increase positive mental health.
-We do this through our personal training, group fitness classes, and wonderfully inclusive environment.
+We do this through our personal training, group fitness classes, run club, and wonderfully inclusive environment.

 Radiqal Movement is one of the first and only fitness platforms in Aotearoa to provide a safe space and tailored fitness opportunities to the LGBTQ community.
 However, Radiqal Movement welcomes anyone who embraces inclusive fitness and shares our values of inclusivity, respect, and anti-discrimination.
 Radiqal Movement is the radically inclusive health and wellness community that traditional gym culture has been missing for decades.
 Providing our services is a crucial step towards improving the mental and physical health of some of New Zealand's most vulnerable communities.